Joetsu Aquarium: Fifth generation

-When the museum opened, an elevated cycle monorail was installed around the perimeter of the museum.
-The monorail was used by about 28,000 visitors per year, but by the end of its life, maintenance costs were equal to the revenue.
-The building was subsequently demolished and removed.
+When the aquarium opened, an elevated cycle monorail was installed around its perimeter.
+The monorail was used by about 28,000 visitors per year, but towards the end of its lifespan, maintenance costs were equal to the revenue.
+The building was subsequently demolished.

-In 2006, Joetsu City established the "New Aquarium Development Study Committee" to consider reconstruction, but the plan was temporarily suspended in 2007 due to the financial review at that time.
-In the same year, the 2004 Chūetsu earthquake damaged the "Marine Jumbo," a large water tank, and repair work was carried out.
+In 2006, Joetsu City established the "New Aquarium Development Study Committee" to consider reconstruction, but plans were temporarily suspended in 2007, due to financial problems at the time.
+Furthermore, the Marine Jumbo, a large water tank, was damaged by the 2004 Chūetsu earthquake, and repair work was carried out.

-However, the tank did not meet the earthquake resistance standards, and no major renovations were made.
+However, the tank did not meet earthquake resistance standards, and no major renovations were carried out.
 With the Hokuriku Shinkansen bullet train scheduled to open in the spring of 2015, it was necessary to consider the effect on attracting visitors, and in November 2011, work began again on the plan.